CulleyHarrelson/RussiaUkraineWarEquipmentLosses/README.md

 The screen scrape from [scarnecchia's](https://github.com/scarnecchia) [Scrape Oryx](https://github.com/scarnecchia/scrape_oryx) project is merged with the class data from [leedrake5's](https://github.com/leedrake5) [Russia-Ukraine](https://github.com/leedrake5/Russia-Ukraine) project.

+# TOC

+- dbt - dbt transformations to explore the dataset with postgreSQL
+- panel+pandas - the first exploration of the dataset, using panel and pandas.

+## dbt

+Data transformations and enrichment project with dbt and postgreSQL

 ## Panel dashboard